 Consolidating Knowledge and Building Problem-Solving Skills

 This phase begins with an online launch event welcoming students to the programme.
 Each week students will be set some work that will complement the work that they are doing as part of their school studies.
 A large group online tutorial in each subject will be provided in each week to go over the work.
-Students will also be assigned a Cambridge student as a mentor, whom they will meet online once a fortnight to discuss a number of themes concerning studying at university, for example; university life, choosing courses and applying to university.
-Two live subject-focussed talks will also be given by researchers from the university about their cutting-edge work.
+Students will also be assigned a current university student as a mentor, whom they will meet online once a fortnight to discuss a number of themes concerning studying at university, for example; university life, choosing courses and applying to university.
+Live subject-focussed talks also feature, given by researchers from the university about their cutting-edge work.

 Progression to Phase 2